google-github-actions/deploy-appengine/README.md

 - `promote`: (Optional) Promote the deployed version to receive all traffic.
   Possible values: `''|'true'|true|'false'|false`, if not specified behavior defaults to promote.

+- `credentials`: (**Deprecated**) This input is deprecated.
+See [auth section](https://github.com/google-github-actions/deploy-appengine#authorization) for more details.
+Service account key to use for authentication.
+This should be the JSON formatted private key which can be exported from the Cloud Console.
+The value can be raw or base64-encoded.

 ### app.yaml customizations

 Other application configurations can be customized through the app.yaml, ie the